Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 ![](img/Product_General_Settings_104.png)

 1. **Database Indexes**: In order to improve the performance of Spira™, it can be beneficial to refresh the database indexes.
-Clicking the "Refresh" button illustrated above will refresh all relevant database indexes across all SpiraPlan products.
+Clicking the "Refresh" button illustrated above will refresh all relevant database indexes across all Spira products.
 If for any reason performance seems to be slower than usual after a large import of data (for instance from Excel, or using the product migration tool) or after a recent database upgrade, you should consider refreshing the indexes.
 Depending on the size of the database, this could take some time.
 Please keep the web page open throughout the process to ensure it can complete successfully.

 2. **Data Caching**: In order to improve the performance of Spira™, certain types of product data are cached.
-Very occassionally, the cache can get behind the data in the actual database.
+Very occasionally, the cache can get behind the data in the actual database.
 In such cases, refreshing the cache will make sure the cache is fully up to date and correct data is therefore displayed in the application.
 If users report this kind of problem in one of the cache areas, click the relevant Refresh Cache button.

 3. **Indentation Hierarchy**: The Requirement and Releases pages use an "Indent" system for managing the hierarchy of information.
 This allows requirements and test cases to be nested under parent items and be rapidly searched and filtered on.
 Sometimes if a move/copy operation is interrupted (due to a network outage, etc.) the hierarchy may get corrupted.
 If you suspect a problem with either of these artifacts, click the "Check" button.
 Once the check has run, if you see a red Error message instead of the Green OK that means problems were found.
 If that happens, click the "Correct" button and the system will correct the indent levels.

 ## Source Code
+!!! abstract "Available in SpiraTeam and SpiraPlan only"

 Clicking on the Source Code link in the administration menu will, if a source code provider has been set up by a system administrator, show a screen like the one below.